 The strongest names based on research will be presented to the Naming Steering Committee for consideration.

 The Naming Steering Committee will make a final recommendation to the University’s Council, who will make the final decision.

-Announcement of the new name of the Business School.
+Announcement of Bayes Business School as the new name of the Business School.

-New name of the Business School officially launched to coincide with the beginning of a new academic year.
+Bayes Business School will officially launch to coincide with the beginning of a new academic year.

 We offer employers some of the world’s most employable graduates and students exceptional employment opportunities and careers advice.